 This article introduces a series of articles that explore design patterns and best practices for common logging export scenarios.

 Cloud Logging provides an operational datastore for logs and provides rich export capabilities.
 You might export your logs for several reasons, such as retaining logs for long-term storage (months or years) to meet compliance requirements or for running data analytics against the metrics extracted from the logs.
 Cloud Logging can export to Cloud Storage, BigQuery, and Pub/Sub, and also to Elasticsearch.

-Cloud Logging can export all logging for an organization, using aggregated exports, or for a specific Google Cloud project, using logs export.
+Cloud Logging can export all logging for an organization, using aggregated sinks, or for a specific Google Cloud project, using logs export.
 Using logging filters, you can include or exclude specific projects or cloud resources.
 For example, you could export all Compute Engine logs, but exclude high-volume logs from Cloud Load Balancing.
 This approach gives you the flexibility to export all logs or specific logs.

-Using aggregated exports, your organization can export logs from all projects or from a single folder.
+Using aggregated sinks, your organization can export logs from all projects or from a single folder.
 With this functionality, you can enforce logging export policy across all your organization's projects.
 You can use organization-level IAM controls in order to limit user access to just modifying the logging export configuration.

-As an alternative to aggregated exports, logs export is enabled per project rather than for the entire organization.
-Logs export is otherwise identical to aggregated exports.
+As an alternative to aggregated sinks, logs export is enabled per project rather than for the entire organization.
+Logs export is otherwise identical to aggregated sinks.

 Ways to export

 There are three ways to export logs from Cloud Logging:

 - To files: JSON files stored in Cloud Storage.

 - To BigQuery: logging tables created in a BigQuery dataset.

 - To Pub/Sub: JSON messages delivered to a Pub/Sub topic.

 What gets exported